 What Does Resurge Do?

 So what is this supplement used for?
 Resurge contains ingredients that help you sleep and raise growth hormone levels (HGH).
 Growth hormone normally rises during the night and some research finds it burns fat and builds muscle even in older folks.
 So, the idea is that Resurge will help you sleep better, and while you're asleep, its HGH-boosting ingredients will optimize growth hormone levels.
 The result: weight loss and fat burning while you sleep.
-No diet or exercising required.
+No diet or exercising is required.

 That's the idea anyway.
 But is there any proof it works?